NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

     image_calc -c "max($thresh, var_0)" --output-nodata-value $thresh \
       image.tif -o mask.tif

-It is important that the image be raw, not projected, and if the image is part of a stereo pair, the corresponding camera for that image be used.
-In particular, since the image is multispectral, the camera must be for this dataset, not for the PAN one.
+The image must be raw, not projected, and if the image is part of a stereo pair, the corresponding camera for that image be used.
+In particular, if the image is multispectral, the camera must be for this dataset, not for the PAN one.

+For the DEM, it is suggested to use the one obtained from PAN images, as it is more accurate, or otherwise from the Green band images.
+The NIR1 band is good for finding the masks, as the water is dark in them, but the DEM with NIR1 images may not be that accurate to use here.

+It is important to decide carefully what outlier threshold to use and to check the number of resulting inliers.
+If too few, that may mean that the outlier threshold is too strict.
+Above, the inliers are saved as a shapefile and can be inspected.
+The inliers should be well-distributed over the entire shoreline.

+For some datasets an outlier threshold of 1.0 works better than 0.5.

 For a stereo pair, this tool can be run done with both the left image and left camera, then separately for the right image and right camera.